Opinion | The GOP scam is getting worse — for Republican voters. A new study shows how.

 Instead, red state politicians have increasingly embraced a national agenda that is focused on tax cuts and aggressive deregulation and hostile to federal transfers.

 Why?
 Because GOP policy at the federal and state levels is largely set by “national business groups and organized wealthy backers.”
-This undercuts “the prospects for robust intergovernmental transfers, both to spur local economic development and to finance the social programs” on which poorer, non-urban voters “increasingly rely.”
+This undercuts “the prospects for robust intergovernmental transfers, both to spur local economic development and to finance the social programs” on which poorer, nonurban voters “increasingly rely.”

 Consider the rescue package.
 It would provide a boost in financial assistance for people who get health insurance through the Affordable Care Act’s exchanges.
 Those are people who might be struggling to afford health care amid the current economy, many in red states.